 The Coronavirus pandemic has our whole nation turned upside down.
-It’s interrupted our daily lives, disrupted many businesses operations and created a need for employees to work remotely from home to ensure the continued health and safety of their colleagues, friends and families.
+It’s interrupted our daily lives.
+It also disrupted many business operations.
+And it’s created a need for employees to work remotely from home.
+This is necessary to ensure the continued health and safety of their colleagues, friends, and families.

 While working from home might be a new and foreign concept to many SMB’s, the cloud based tools that they use everyday have made it infinitely easier to maintain operations and continue serving their customers with the same level of quality service, support and communication that their brick and mortar operations have strived to provide.